-Line Managers will review applications with case officers normally within ten working days of a site inspection to confirm the basis for assessing each proposal in terms of planning policy and to form an initial planning view.
+Line Managers will review applications with case officers normally within five working days of a site inspection to confirm the basis for assessing each proposal in terms of planning policy and to form an initial planning view.

-A clear record of issues discussed and actions agreed will be placed on the application file.
-The need for this level of guidance will vary depending on the nature of the proposal and the experience of the case officer.
+An electronic note of issues discussed and actions agreed will be recorded on the portal.
+The need for this level of guidance will vary depending on the nature of the proposal and the experience of the Case Officer.